sftcd/elig/draft-carpenter-eligibility-expand.md

 for the Nominating Committee.
 This document does not change that, but see {{undone}}.

+The source for this is at https://github.com/sftcd/elig/ and PRs are welcome there.
+Discussion on the eligibility-discuss@ietf.org list is also welcome.

 # Term of the Experiment {#term}

 The cancellation of the in-person IETF 107 meeting, and the risk of IETF 108